finkusuma-dev/frontendmentor-social-links-profile/README.md

 #### 🟦 `:focus-visible` Pseudo-Class Selectors

 There are two pseudo-class selectors for element that currently in focus: `:focus` and `:focus-visible`.
-(Actually three, but this solution only implements two.)
+(Actually three, but this solution only implements these two.)

-From my testing, the difference between the two:
+From my testing, the difference between the two when applied to an anchor link:

-- When using `:focus` on an anchor link, and the link is clicked/tapped it will show the focus ring.
+- When using `:focus`, clicking/tapping the link will show the focus ring.
-- While using `:focus-visible`, when the link is clicked/tapped it won't show the focus ring.
+- When using `:focus-visible`, clicking/tapping the link won't show the focus ring.

-While using keyboard `tab` key to change focus, both show the focus ring.
+The similarity: when using keyboard `tab` key to change focus, both `:focus` and `:focus-visible` will show the focus ring.

 On this solution, I use `:focus-visible` on the anchor links: